Present: A Night of Queen

 The Protomen Present: A Night of Queen is a live tribute album by indie rock band The Protomen.
 On December 10, 2010, the band, along with Evil Bebos and Devin Bowie, performed a tribute show at Exit/In in Nashville, Tennessee in honor of Black Sabbath and Queen.
 The cover art is based on the album cover of Queen II.
 Though it was slated for a June 1 release, the album shipped early to those who pre-ordered it.

+The vinyl edition release was a finalist for the Making Vinyl Conference's Alex Steinweiss Award in the best photo LP cover category.